localagi/localAGI/README.md

 ## Motivation

-Initially started this work for deployments of https://github.com/Josh-XT/AGiXT
+Initially started my work for deployments of https://github.com/Josh-XT/AGiXT

 Having reproducable software environments to spin up services on demand for testing and sky-netting.
 Setup and streamline docker containers for quick and user friendly usage.